flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part1.md

 Kilo release -- and add a local.conf file for each vm.
 That will be located at /home/vagrant/devstack directory.
 A few highlights on the local.conf is in order.

-First, you can notice that all vms are using the [OpenDaylight ML2 MechanismDriver][networkingOld] as plugin.
+First, you can notice that all vms are using the [OpenDaylight ML2 MechanismDriver][networkingOdl] as plugin.
 That is accomplished by adding **enable_plugin networking-odl** as shown in local.conf for [control][localConfControl] and [compute][localConfCompute] nodes.
-More details on using this plugin is available [here][networkingOldDevstack].
+More details on using this plugin is available [here][networkingOdlDevstackReadme].
+Note that in the *enable_plugin* syntax you can specify different git repo than the [official][originalNetworkingOdlUrl] one, as well as any branch.
+If no branch is specified, it will use master.
+For sake of this blog, I'm using my forked [Github][github] repo, branch *helium*, which contains some specific [tweaks][networkingOdlTweaks] needed.

 Secondly, since [ODL][odl] is running in the *allinone* mode and that is the default, there is no need to have it explicitly mentioned.
 Otherwise, that would require the **ODL_MODE** to be [provided][odlModeExternal], as described [here][odlMode].
 Together with that, note that the [ip address used to describe where ODL is][hostsJson] has the same value as the control node.
+When launching ODL externally, make sure to load the following karaf feature: ***feature:install odl-ovsdb-openstack***.
+You can do that at the Karaf prompt or in the file *etc/org.apache.karaf.features.cfg*.
+The ODL provisioning script for *allinone* does that as shown [here][fiooo].

 Another attribute in local.conf to point out is the **ODL_PORT**.
 When ODL is co-located with control, there is a potential for the northbound neutron server in ODL to conflict with Swift.
-However, ODL will use port 8080 by default and networking-odl (ie the ml2) needs to be aware of that.
+However, ODL will use port 8080 by default and networking-odl (i.e. the ml2) needs to be aware of that.
 This is particularly important when we are not using the *allinone* mode.
 Since in this experiment we have Swift disabled, we can let co-located ODL 'own' 8080.